nicheinc/nullable/docs/v2-migration-guide.md

 # Migration Guide

 The package has been renamed from `nullable` to `nup` (for "nullable update").
 It's 62.5% shorter and 87% more whimsical!
+You should replace v1 imports (`github.com/nicheinc/nullable`) with `github.com/nicheinc/nullable/v2/nup`.

 The old `Value` method on each `Nullable` type has been replaced with three `Update` methods: `Value`, `ValueOperation`, and `ValueOrNil`: